samfitgen/trgen/docs/Full_Distance_Triathlon_Build-High_Volume.md

 **Description**:

-> Later in the day, run 40 minutes at an Easy, RPE 4.
+> Later in the day, run 40min at an Easy, RPE4.

 ### Sunday